CaioCeretta/bytegrad/hooks-mistakes/src/app/Primitives/explanation.md

 const [number, setNumber] = useState(100);
 const [totalPrice, setTotalPrice] = useState(true);

-and if we want the memoized value to use these vale
+and if we want the memoized value to use these values

 const memoizedObject = useMemo(() => ({ number, totalPrice }), [number, totalPrice]);